Baby Biting While Breastfeeding

 Can anybody offer any other advice?
 I don't want to give up!
 Thanks"

 "Biting babies are tough.
 It is frustrating when you are trying to use gentle, non-violent parenting to deal with violent behavior.
-It really tests us as parents.
+It tests us as parents.

-When my son started biting, I really had to watch him at every feeding for several days.
+When my son started biting, I had to watch him at every feeding for several days.
 It was very tense.
 To bite, a baby has to draw his tongue back and shift his jaw, and you can visibly see the shift.
-My best advice would be to watch carefully and pull her away before she bites with a firm "no, do not bite mommy," and then ending the feeding.
+My best advice would be to watch carefully and pull her away before she bites with a firm "no, do not bite mommy," and then end the feeding.
 Consistency is key.
 Try not to laugh, smile, or get too frustrated.
 I know that can be a lot easier said than done, though.

 Putting some breast milk on your nipples and letting it air dry should help them heal."